ceph/ceph/doc/mgr/orchestrator_modules.rst

 ---------

-A :ref:`orchestrator-cli-placement-spec` defines the placement of daemons of a specifc service.
+A :ref:`orchestrator-cli-placement-spec` defines the placement of daemons of a specific service.

 In general, stateless services do not require any specific placement rules as they can run anywhere that sufficient system resources